Jewellery Guides

 September 5th, 2022 • 7 min read

-With the cost of living soaring and inflation looming, Brits are more concerned than ever with how and where we're spending our money.
-Proposing and getting engaged remains a milestone moment in most couple’s trajectories, regardless of what’s happening in the economy.
+Proposing and getting engaged remains a milestone moment in most couples' trajectories, regardless of what’s happening in the economy.
 So while we’re all tightening our purse strings, how can you save money on your engagement ring?
-London jewellers Queensmith reveal the secrets that could save you thousands - without compromising on the beauty or the size of your engagement ring.
+London jewellers Queensmith reveal the secrets that could save you thousands – without compromising on the beauty or the size of your engagement ring.

 Has the cost of engagement rings gone up?

-The answer to this is two fold: yes, and no. Like many materials and commodities, natural diamonds and metal prices are in constant fluctuation, and have been on a general upward trend over the past few years - catalysed recently by Russia's invasion of Ukraine.
+The answer to this is two-fold: yes and no. Like many materials and commodities, natural diamonds and metal prices are in constant fluctuation, and have been on a general upward trend over the past few years – catalysed recently by Russia's invasion of Ukraine.
 That said, the jewellery industry has been massively disrupted in the same time period by a lower-cost alternative to natural diamonds: lab diamonds.

 Are people spending less on engagement rings due to the cost of living?

 The diamond and jewellery experts at Queensmith haven't necessarily seen people's budgets decrease due to the cost of living, with budgets starting around £1,400 and averaging closer to £4,500.
 What is noticeable is the strong desire from clients to get the very best for their money to make sure it is a worthwhile purchase.
-Engagement ring buyers are hunting around to find the very best engagement ring jewellers, with top quality crafting, and impeccable customer care.
-More notably, they're looking for the biggest and best quality diamonds for their budget - made entirely possible by lab grown diamonds.
+Engagement ring buyers are hunting around to find the very best engagement ring jewellers with top-quality crafting and impeccable customer care.
+More notably, they're looking for the biggest and best quality diamonds for their budget – made entirely possible by lab grown diamonds.

 1. Avoid flawless diamonds